Dirty Keto vs. Clean Keto: Everything You Need to Know

 When you pick up a packaged food, it’s easy to scan the nutrition label and see if it works for your macros.
 But even though something is lower-carb and sugar-free, a dirty keto diet based around ultra-processed foods like chips, meat jerky and soda can hold you back from the overall health benefits of a keto diet that’s higher in whole foods.

 Obviously, there’s a connection between optimal wellness and eating whole foods.
 Our point of view is that food is fuel, and if you want to feel your best, start with the right nutrients.
-But the best diet is the one that makes you feel your best and that you can stick with long-term.
+It shouldn’t be about dirty keto vs clean keto—the best diet is the one that makes you feel your best and that you can stick with long-term.

 If you’re used to eating whatever you want, jumping into a “cleaner” style of eating is a big change.
 Saying “hold the bun” is a starting point.
 As a short-term fix, dirty keto (or, said another way: eating foods that meet your keto macros) is a way to dip your toe in the keto diet and transition into a new style of eating—or stay in ketosis when you’re out or too busy to cook.